AutodeskGames/stingray-docs/source/interactive_help/sdk_help/type_system/built_in_types_reference.md

 # Built-in types reference

-This page details the types that come with Stingray out of the box, and the set of supported properties that can be used to customize each of those types.
+This page details the types that come with {{ProductName}} out of the box, and the set of supported properties that can be used to customize each of those types.

 *	The `equatable` trait means that you can test for equality between two instances of the given type.
 They are ideal for use as dictionary keys, testing set membership, etc.
 * 	The `mutable` trait means that the type can be changed in-place.
 Everything that holds a reference to a mutable data structure will see the change after it is applied.
 *	The `simple` trait means that the type describes a raw JSON value in an uncustomized form.
 Note that the type will lose the `simple` type trait if customized.
 *	The `virtual` trait means that the type is refined dynamically into a non-virtual type at runtime based on the data it holds.

-For background information about what types are and how to use them, see ~{ The Stingray Type System }~.
+For background information about what types are and how to use them, see ~{ The {{ProductName}} Type System }~.

 >	**NOTE: Under Active Development!** Expect things to change as this system matures.